Libensemble/libensemble/docs/running_libE.rst

 The default is ``local`` if ``nworkers`` is specified, otherwise ``mpi``.

-Note that ``local`` comms can be used on multi-node systems, where the :doc:`executor<executor/overview>` is used to distribute MPI applications across the nodes.
+Note that ``local`` comms can be used on multi-node systems, where the :doc:`MPI executor<executor/overview>` is used to distribute MPI applications across the nodes.
 Indeed, this is the most commonly used option, even on large supercomputers.